berkeley-stat243/stat243-fall-2020/README.md

 Class:
  - Mon Sep 7: no class (holiday)
  - Wed Sep 9 (live): bash challenge problems group work
- - Fri Sep 11: TBD: possibly finish bash challenge problems; possibly no class
+ - Fri Sep 11: no class; please work on the regular expression/string processing material assigned for Monday Sep 14

 Assignments:
- - Wed Sep 9, 10 am: bash tutorial problems (recommended to do at least some by Fri Sep 4, 10 am)
+ - Wed Sep 9, 10 am: bash tutorial problems (see [assignment on bCourses](https://bcourses.berkeley.edu/courses/1497598/assignments/8157938))
- - *Fri Sep 11, 5 pm: PS 1*
+ - *Fri Sep 11, 5 pm: PS 1* (submitted as a PDF on Gradescope and by pushing all materials (pdf and source files) to your Github repository)

 **Week 4**